 2018 WBRC Today

-WBRC Architects Engineers now employees over 50 people in three offices, and is owned by ten principals.
-In recent years, our work has taken us to 26 states and the Canadian Maritimes.
-Technology allows WBRC project teams to share resources among three offices, to partner seamlessly with niche design experts, serve clients in 26 states and Canada, and to attract talent from all over the globe.
+WBRC Architects Engineers now employees over 50 people in three offices, and is owned by eleven principals.
+In recent years, our work has taken us to 28 states and the Canadian Maritimes.
+Technology allows WBRC project teams to share resources among three offices, to partner seamlessly with niche design experts, serve clients from Canada to Texas, and to attract talent from all over the globe.